awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-interface-endpoint.md

 SageMaker Studio supports interface endpoints that are powered by [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-services-overview.html)\.
 Each interface endpoint is represented by one or more [Elastic network interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) with private IP addresses in your VPC subnets\.

 You can create an interface endpoint to connect to Studio with either the AWS console or the AWS Command Line Interface \(AWS CLI\)\.
 For instructions, see [Creating an interface endpoint](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#create-interface-endpoint)\.
 Make sure that you create interface endpoints for all of the subnets in your VPC from which you want to connect to Studio\.

+When you create an interface enpoint, ensure that the security groups on your endpoint allow inbound access for HTTPS traffic from the security groups associated with SageMaker Studio\.
+For more information, see [Control access to services with VPC endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-access.html#vpc-endpoints-security-groups)\.

 **Note**
 In addition to creating an interface endpoint to connect to SageMaker Studio, create an interface endpoint to connect to the Amazon SageMaker API\.
-When users call [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreatePresignedDomainUrl.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreatePresignedDomainUrl.html) to get the URL to connect to Studio, that call goes through the interface endpoint\.
+When users call [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreatePresignedDomainUrl.html](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreatePresignedDomainUrl.html) to get the URL to connect to Studio, that call goes through the interface endpoint used to connect to the SageMaker API\.

 When you create the interface endpoint, specify **aws\.sagemaker\.*Region*\.studio** as the service name\.
 After you create the interface endpoint, enable private DNS for your endpoint\.
 Anyone who uses the SageMaker API, the AWS CLI, or the console to connect to SageMaker Studio from within the VPC will connect to Studio through the interface endpoint instead of the public internet\.
+You also need to setup a custom DNS with Private Hosted Zones for the Amazon VPC endpoint so SageMaker Studio can access the SageMaker API using the `api.sagemaker.$region.amazonaws.com` endpoint rather than using the VPC Endpoint URL\.
+For instructions on setting up a Private Hosted Zone, see [Working with private hosted zones](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zones-private.html)\.

 Studio supports interface endpoints in all AWS Regions where both [Amazon SageMaker](http://aws.amazon.com/sagemaker/pricing/) and [Amazon VPC](http://aws.amazon.com/vpc/pricing/) are available\.